 The Galaxy A series forms the bedrock of Samsung's mid-range ambitions.
-The series offers features that were previously limited to Samsung flagships at a much more affordable price point.
-While the series was traditionally focused on the mid-range segment, Samsung got rid of the entry-level Galaxy J series in 2019 and folded these devices into the Galaxy A lineup.
+The A-series started by bringing features previously limited to Samsung flagships at a much more affordable price point.
+While it was traditionally focused on the mid-range segment, Samsung got rid of the entry-level Galaxy J series in 2019 and folded them into the Galaxy A lineup.

-The result is that the Galaxy A series now starts off at under $150 thanks to devices like the Galaxy A02.
-While the budget Galaxy A options make it easier than ever to upgrade to one of the best cheap Samsung phones in 2021, the mid-range options like the Galaxy A52 and A52 5G offer exciting new features for those that want the latest screen tech and 5G connectivity.
+The result is that the Galaxy A series now starts under $100, thanks to devices like the Galaxy A02.
+While the budget Galaxy A options make it easier to upgrade to one of the best Samsung phones, the mid-range options like the Galaxy A53 offer exciting new features for those who want the latest screen tech and 5G connectivity.

-It can get confusing to pick the ideal device for your needs with eight models to choose from across various price points.
-So if you are looking to pick up a new phone in 2021, here's what you need to know about the Galaxy A series.
+Choosing the ideal Galaxy A phone for your needs can get confusing, with over eight models to pick from across various price points.
+So if you're in the market for a new phone in 2022, here's what you need to know about the Galaxy A series.

-Samsung has always carried over designs from the Galaxy S flagships over to the A series, and we're seeing that this time around as well.
-The 2021 Galaxy A models have a prominent camera housing with large rings around the sensors, but unlike the Galaxy S21 series, there's no metal trim for the camera housing.
-The modules protrude directly from the chassis, and the subtle design feels refreshing.
+The latest slate of Galaxy A models — the Galaxy A53 and A73 — have a prominent camera housing with large rings around the sensors, but unlike the Galaxy S22 series, there's no metal trim for the camera housing.
+Instead, the modules protrude directly from the chassis, and the subtle design is refreshing.

 Galaxy A72 is a large-screened battery monster

-Like last year's Galaxy A71, the A72 delivers a large screen and a massive battery.
+Like the Galaxy A71, the A72 delivers a large screen and a massive battery.
 The 6.7-inch AMOLED panel is one of the best you'll find in this category, and the phone has a 90Hz refresh rate, making everyday interactions buttery smooth.

-The hardware hasn't changed too much; the Snapdragon 720G chipset delivers similar performance as last year's 730G, and you get 6GB of RAM as well as 128GB of storage out of the box.
-There's a microSD slot — unlike the Galaxy S21 series — and you'll also find IP67 dust and water resistance.
-The 64MP lens at the back is unchanged from last year, and for 2021 Samsung added an 8MP zoom lens that offers 3x zoom.
+The hardware hasn't changed too much; the Snapdragon 720G chipset delivers similar performance as the 730G, and you get 6GB of RAM as well as 128GB of storage out of the box.
+There's a microSD slot — unlike the Galaxy S22 series — and you'll also find IP67 dust and water resistance.
+The 64MP lens at the back is unchanged, and Samsung added an 8MP zoom lens that offers 3x zoom.

 With a 5000mAh battery, the Galaxy A72 easily manages to last two days between charges.
 And when you do need to charge it, there's 25W fast charging.
-The bigger change around the A72 is the software; the phone comes with One UI 3.1 based on Android 11 out of the box, and it will get monthly security updates along with three guaranteed Android version updates.
+The more significant change around the A72 is the software; the phone comes with One UI 3.1 based on Android 11 out of the box, and it will get monthly security updates and three guaranteed Android version updates.

 The Galaxy A52 and A52 5G strike the perfect balance between affordability and feature-set.
 They deliver all the features you're looking for in the mid-range segment, but you don't have to pay a premium.
 The standard 4G version of the A52 comes with a 6.5-inch AMOLED 90Hz screen that's a delight to use, and the phone has tiny bezels at the front.

-Galaxy A42 5G is the perfect gateway into 5G
+Galaxy A42 5G is the perfect budget 5G phone

 The A42 5G has a unique design that allows it to stand out a bit more from its A series siblings, and it is a decent way to get onboard the 5G bandwagon.
-The underwhelming 60Hz screen is a letdown, but if you're okay with that, then the A42 5G is a decent enough option in 2021.
+The underwhelming 60Hz screen is a letdown, but if you're okay with that, then the A42 5G is a decent enough option.

-Galaxy A32 and A32 5G give you the basics for less
+Galaxy A33 gives you the basics for less

 Galaxy A12 is the ideal entry-level phone